Self-contained relaxation-based dynamical Ising machines: V model

-However, the fact that the global maximum of $\mathcal{C}_{\IIind}(\boldsymbol{\xi})$ is the maximum cut of the graph is not sufficient for our purposes, as we are primarily interested in finding the partition delivering (approximately) the maximum cut.
+However, the fact that the global maximum of $\mathcal{C}_{\IIind}(\boldsymbol{\xi})$ is the maximum cut of the graph is not sufficient for our purposes, as we are primarily interested in finding partitions delivering (approximately) the maximum cut rather than the weight of the maximum cut.
 Therefore, we need to consider the structure of states of the \mdII-machine.

 We notice that $\mathcal{C}_{\IIind}(\boldsymbol{\xi})$ is invariant with respect to global translations $\boldsymbol{\xi} \to \boldsymbol{\xi} + a \boldsymbol{1}$, where $a$ is a real number and $(\boldsymbol{1})_m = 1$.
 Therefore, we need to identify as binary all states that are obtained by displacing some $\boldsymbol{\sigma}$.
 Even in view of the extended definition of binary states, the fact that a representation is exact does not imply that all states delivering maxima of $\mathcal{C}_{\IIind}$ are binary.
 It is, therefore, important that the \mdII{} model in addition to being exact has a stronger property: critical points of $\mathcal{C}_{\IIind}(\boldsymbol{\xi})$ are at least in the same connected manifolds as binary states.
 Thus, the critical values of $\mathcal{C}_{\IIind}$ coincide with possible values of cuts. \begin{theorem} Let $\sset{M}\left( c \right) = \left\{ \boldsymbol{\xi} \in \mathbb{R}^N : \nabla_{\boldsymbol{\xi}}\mathcal{C}_{\IIind}(\boldsymbol{\xi}) = 0, \mathcal{C}_{\IIind}(\boldsymbol{\xi}) = c \right\}$ be the manifold of critical points corresponding to the same critical value $c$, then each connected component of $\sset{M}(c)$ contains a binary state. \end{theorem}